We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 What Do You Do If An Airbnb Guest Damages Or Steals Something?

-First, as much as it hurts, take the emotions out of it and take a solution-oriented approach to any Airbnb guest damages.
+First, as much as it hurts, set aside emotions and take a solution-oriented approach to any Airbnb guest-related damage.
 The goal is to get things back to normal as soon as possible.

-Great guests will let you know as soon as an accident happens, mediocre guests will try to hide it, and the bad guests will flat-out deny it.
+Great guests will let you know as soon as an accident happens.
+Mediocre guests will try to hide it.
+The worst guests will flat-out deny it.
 It’s just the way it is!
 But you have to ask yourself, is this even worth pursuing?
+Are these actual damages that need to be repaired, or were they just slobs?

 Cost Of Doing Business vs Seeking Reimbursement

-I want to point out that there are a lot of things that fall under the cost of doing business and may be considered standard wear and tear by Airbnb.
+I want to point out that many expenses fall under the cost of doing business and may be considered standard wear and tear by Airbnb.
 In my opinion, all linens are consumables, and I always have ample backups on hand.
 In my Airbnb bedding and Airbnb towels blog posts, I talk more in-depth about this.

-Stained towels and bedding happen often, and I personally do not go after guests for these issues.
-My beach towels walk way more often than I would like.
+Stained towels and bedding occur frequently, and I do not hold guests responsible for these issues.
+My beach towels walk away more often than I would like.
 Similarly, wine glasses get broken, and silverware counts dwindle as time goes on.
 Again, this is the cost of doing business.
 In my Airbnb Kitchen Essentials post, I share my favorite Airbnb silverware from Target.
-I love it because you can buy smaller packs as needed versus a whole new set.
+I love it because you can buy smaller packs as needed, versus a whole new set.

 But other things are a big deal!
 I have had a sofa bed broken, my Roku TV cracked, and my beach chairs stolen.
 It’s your right to get compensated for these issues.
 So, now, let’s look at some scenarios.